 - Circulating immune complexes may be present

-The following table shows usefulness of imaging modalities in diagnosing HSP
+The following table shows the usefulness of imaging modalities in diagnosing HSP.

 |Radiography||Helpful in diagnosing intestinal obstruction and may be advised in case of hemoptysis|

 |Endoscopy||For evaluating abdominal symptoms|

 Before diagnosing HSP, other conditions that should be taken into consideration and ruled out are:

 Therapy of HSP